This Year’s "Dog Days" Last Only 30 Days! A Seasonal Wellness Period

 The "dog days" represent nature's peak warmth, a time when seasonal traditions focus on balance.

-Warmer weather naturally shifts the body’s rhythms, which some traditions associate with restlessness or discomfort.
-Humidity may also contribute to feelings of heaviness.
+Warmer weather naturally shifts the body's rhythms.
+Humidity may also contribute to feelings of heaviness for some individuals.

 Seasonal approaches often highlight gentle nourishment and maintaining balance.
 Dietary suggestions include:

-Hydrating produce: Bitter melon, cucumber, tomato, and winter melon are rich in water and antioxidants.
-Aim for 700g+ of combined fruits/vegetables daily.
+Hydrating produce: Bitter melon, cucumber, tomato, and winter melon are rich in water content.

-Morning warmth: Those sensitive to chill may enjoy ginger-date tea in the morning, aligning with the saying "Winter radish, summer ginger."
+Morning warmth: Those sensitive to chill may enjoy ginger tea in the morning.

-Grains for balance: Incorporate ingredients like white hyacinth bean, barley, or yam into meals.
+Grains for balance: Incorporate ingredients like white beans, barley, or yam into meals.

 Enjoying reishi in Summer

-Compared to ingredients like donkey-hide gelatin or ginseng, reishi’s neutral nature makes it suitable for warmer months.
-It offers a distinct earthy flavor and is traditionally used to support relaxation.
+Compared to other traditional ingredients, Reishi's neutral nature makes it suitable for warmer months.
+It offers a distinct earthy flavor and is traditionally used as part of seasonal practices.

 How to enjoy it?

-reishi tea: Simmer 4–5 slices in water (using a "herbal tea" setting).
-Enjoy its aromatic, earthy notes alone or with osmanthus, honeysuckle, hawthorn, or goji berries.
+reishi tea: Simmer 4-5 slices in water.
+Enjoy its aromatic, earthy notes alone or with other botanicals.

-In meals: Try reishi with white fungus in a gentle broth, or combine with wood ear mushrooms and lean pork in soups.
-These preparations reflect traditional approaches to seasonal nourishment.
+In meals: Try reishi with white fungus in a gentle broth, or combine with mushrooms and lean pork in soups.

 Seasonal Suggestions